LibrePlan/libreplan/doc/src/user/en/12-formularios-calidad.rst

 Users must carry out the following steps to manage the quality forms:

-* From the “Administration” menu, access the “Quality forms” option.
+* From the "Administration" menu, access the "Quality forms" option.
-* Click edit an existing form or “Create”.
+* Click edit an existing form or "Create".
 * The program shows a form with a name, description and type.
 * Select the type.
 * The program shows the fields that are allowed for each type: